haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/SharedCatalog.md

 Shared catalogs are using message queues to save prices.
 For more information about queues, see [Message Queues]({{ page.baseurl }}/extension-dev-guide/message-queues.html).

-Extension developers can interact with the Magento_SharedCatalog module.
+Extension developers can interact with the Magento_SharedCatalog模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).

 [The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the `Magento_SharedCatalog` module.